dafzor/bnetlauncher/README.md

 Explaining what each part does:

 * `[codbo4]`  the id that's passed to bnetlauncher to select the game ie `bnetlauncher.exe codbo4`
-* `name=Call of Duty: Black Ops 4` a friendly name for the game
+* `name=Call of Duty: Black Ops 4` a friendly name for the game used for error and help messages
-* `client=battlenet` the client the game uses, currently only battlenet is supported
+* `client=battlenet` the client module used to launch the game, currently there's battlenet and battlenet2, difference bettwen the two is that battlenet2 can launch ptr/classic version but might be less reliable.
-* `cmd=VIPR` command to launch the game in the client
+* `cmd=VIPR` command to launch the game in the client depending on the client module used.
+Commands can be discovered by looking at logs in different locations:
+     - for battlenet `'%LOCALAPPDATA%\Battle.net\Logs\battle.net*.log'`
+     - for battlenet2 `'C:\ProgramData\Battle.net\Setup\<game>\*.log'`
 * `exe=BlackOps4.exe` game exe that bnetlauncher will look for after launch, can use `%` as a wildcard ie `Diablo III%.exe` to support 32 and 64 bit builds of the game.
 * `options=noargs,waitforexit` list of comma separated options, currently supported: